ursatile/css4eng/301-styling-forms-and-fields.md

 When you combine this with styling the `picker(select)`, and the fact that  `<option>` elements can contain additional HTML, you can end up with something that doesn't look anything like a regular drop-down list, but which still has all the same underlying semantics and behaviour.

 {% example select-with-all-the-extra-toppings.html elements="style,body" iframe_style="height: 480px;" %}

+### What About Multiple Selects?

+HTML has always supported multiline selects, and the little-known `multiple` attribute that allows the user to select more than one option simultaneously:

+{% example multiple-select.html elements="style,body" iframe %}

+## Styling File Inputs